10 Meanings

 He and his oldest boy Blair

-They're getting rich with their mail order scheme
+They're getting rich with their mail-order scheme

-We're so glad you're home (Where did you go that you were gone so long)
+Where did you go that you were gone so long?

 Your Uncle Walter told me